BLOG

 read more

-Level-Funded Pros and Cons
+Level-Funded Health Plan Pros and Cons

 Level-funded plans have been rising in popularity in the past few years.
 According to The Kaiser Family Foundation’s 2021 Employer Health Benefits Survey, the percentage of small firms that report having a level-funded plan has been steadily increasing since 2019.